History of Hobart: 1803 British settlement

 At the same time David Collins had been dispatched from London in response to King's initial request, and departed from England in April 1803, in command of with orders to establish a colony at Port Phillip.
 Collins had been a member of the First Fleet which had founded Sydney 15 years earlier, and the Colonial Office felt this experience would be invaluable in the creation of a second settlement.

 Collins arrived in Port Phillip Bay in October 1803.
-After establishing a short lived settlement at Sullivan Bay, near the current site of Sorrento, he wrote to Governor King, expressing his dissatisfaction with the location, and seeking permission to relocate the settlement to the Derwent River.
+After establishing a short lived settlement at Sullivan Bay, near the current site of Sorrento, he wrote to Governor King, expressing his dissatisfaction with the location, and seeking permission to relocate the settlement to the River Derwent.
 Realising the fledgling settlement at Risdon Cove would be well reinforced by Collins' arrival, King agreed to the proposal.

-Collins arrived at the Derwent River on 16 February 1804, aboard Ocean, immediately taking command from the young Lieutenant by virtue of rank (Collins was a colonel).
+Collins arrived at the River Derwent on 16 February 1804, aboard Ocean, immediately taking command from the young Lieutenant by virtue of rank (Collins was a colonel).
 The settlement that Bowen had established at Risdon Cove was vulnerable to changing tides and poor water supply and did not impress Collins.
-After three trips across the Derwent River to view possible alternatives, he decided to relocate the settlement 5 mi down river, on the opposite shore.
+After three trips across the River Derwent to view possible alternatives, he decided to relocate the settlement 5 mi down river, on the opposite shore.
 They landed at Sullivans Cove on 21 February 1804, and created the settlement that was to become Hobart, making it the second-oldest-established colony in Australia.

 In October 1804, Lieutenant-Colonel William Paterson was dispatched from Port Jackson by Governor King to establish a second colony on the northern shore of the island.
 He arrived at the mouth of the Tamar River, and established a camp near the current location of George Town.
 However, feeling exposed to the off-shore weather, a few weeks later Paterson moved his camp 50.7 km (30.5 mi) inland to found Launceston.

 In January 1807, Lieutenant Thomas Laycock carried dispatches on horseback from Launceston to Hobart Town overland, taking eight days to traverse the island, and he became the first European to make that journey through the interior.
 His southward journey followed a more westerly route, and he found the mountainous terrain hard going; however his return journey ran through the flatter midlands, and the modern main Midland Highway still follows a similar route to that first Hobart to Launceston ride.